AamonNyx1/programming-assin/README.md

-# Simple encrypton and decryption Tool
+# Simple message encrypton and decryption Tool

 ## Overwiew
 This project is about a simple tool that allows user to encrypt and decrypt message that